9R2by/rng-testing/README.md

 0
 1
 The procedure will start by executing *start.sh*.
 The number file is called *32.example.input* and the dieharder report will be written to the file *uint32_t_dieharder.report*.
-The generated number file will have around xGB in size.
+The generated file will have around 67GB in size.
 The dieharder report is in the appendix A. The testing stopped after rgb_bitdist 10, because of a not provided n-tuple.
 Further testing was conducted manually, the entries have been added.

 The script can be run in the background like this: